MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/create-a-bot-commands-menu.md

 # Create a commands menu

 > [!NOTE]
 > It's recommended that you'd create a command bot by following the step-by-step guide to [Build command bot with JavaScript](../../sbs-gs-commandbot.yml) using the new generation development tool for Teams.
-For more information about Teams Toolkit, see [Teams Toolkit Overview for Visual Studio Code](../../toolkit/teams-toolkit-fundamentals.md) and [Teams Toolkit overview for Visual Studio](../../toolkit/teams-toolkit-overview-visual-studio.md).
+For more information about Teams Toolkit, see [Teams Toolkit overview for Visual Studio Code](../../toolkit/teams-toolkit-fundamentals.md) and [Teams Toolkit overview for Visual Studio](../../toolkit/teams-toolkit-overview-visual-studio.md).

 [!INCLUDE [pre-release-label](~/includes/v4-to-v3-pointer-bots.md)]